 Council Officers will conduct the inspection as soon as possible.
 They have the legislative power to enter and inspect premises, and will carry photo identification that can be produced on request.

 Subsequent inspections can be organised to suit the requirements of the owners and/or occupiers of the building.
 Inspections are generally carried out between 8:30am and 4:30pm Monday to Friday.

 Council Inspections attract a fee as prescribed in our list of fees and charges.

 The NSW Department of Finance, Services and Innovation is currently developing a framework to recognise competent fire safety practitioners.
-Once this has been completed, a building owner can select a competent fire safety practitioner from a register of accredited practitioners.
+Once this has been completed, a building owner can select a Accredited Practitioner - Fire Safety from a register of accredited practitioners.

-Until this register is established, it remains the responsibility of the building owner to determine if a person is a competent fire safety practitioner.
+Until this register is established, it remains the responsibility of the building owner to determine if a person is a Accredited Practitioner - Fire Safety.

-The NSW Planning and Environment has published a guide to assist building owners in selecting a competent fire safety practitioner.
+The NSW Planning and Environment has published a guide to assist building owners in selecting a Accredited Practitioner - Fire Safety.

 Refer to the NSW Planning and Environment's publication Frequently Asked Questions - New requirements for fire safety statements – for building owners and practitioners